AdamKappa/TodoList/README.md

-# Todo
+# Angular Todo Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.

-# Angular Todo Application

 A simple Angular application for managing a todo list.
 Users can add, edit, delete, and mark tasks as complete.

 ## Table of Contents